2nieGarcia/JuryBee/README.md

-# JuryBee Legal MUlti-agent tool
+# JuryBee Legal Multi-agent tool

 This repository is for GENAI Hackaton and it is a legal multi-agent tool for JuryBee.
 The tool is designed to analyze contacts and provide low-level legal advice to users.